matthijsgroen/fp-experiments/posts/1-intro.md

 > Data, Recursion

 <https://www.slideshare.net/jdegoes/the-next-great-functional-programming-language>
+(see slide 11 for the list)

 Having the blogpost of Parser Combinators ready at hand, it would be a simple exercise of following along and implementing it in Javascript, and trying to apply a few more rules along the way.
 (I was wrong!)

 I never knew I would learn so much in a few days...

+In the upcoming posts I would like to take you along the journey I made into Functional Programming.
+This posts deliberately ends here, so if you would like to do the challenge yourself, you can do so without spoilers.